eda-ricercatore/admin-notes/skill-set/lower-level-roles/ece-roles-lower-level/embedded-sys-roles.md

 	- Experience in Nvidia AGX Xavier platform development is preferred
 	- Experience in Jenkin CI, software integration and test development is preferred.
 	- Experience in robot control software development, sensor system development experience or ROS experience is preferred
++ skill set for OS Kernel Engineer:
+	- Lead next-generation OS development.
+Lead and make breakthroughs in technology research, architecture design, and application scenarios of next-generation OS kernels.
+	- Mine key OS technologies, build system prototypes, and promote implementation of key technologies.
+	- Develop OS features and subsystems and perform overall performance commissioning and optimization.
+	- Solid system knowledge and mastery of key OS modules, including memory management, scheduling, file system, driver, security, and performance optimization
+	- Proficient in Linux kernel programming, virtualization, and real-time knowledge
+	- Demonstrated skill in using common Linux kernel optimization tools and ability to optimize kernel performance according to system architecture
+	- Expertise in implementing and developing OS drivers
++ skill set for Large-scale Scheduling Development Engineer:
+	- Design the architecture of large-scale distributed resource scheduling algorithms on HUAWEI CLOUD.
+Think innovatively about technologies and services.
+Participate in critical decision-making related to system scheduling, and promote decision implementation.
+	- Develop and optimize the core algorithms of the large-scale distributed scheduling system and related systems.
+Improve system scheduling performance, and participate in end-to-end design, development, and rollout of new features.
+	- Solid theoretical foundation and rich practical experience in portfolio optimization, data mining & analysis, and statistics.
+Proficient in large-scale distributed machine learning, as well as data preprocessing, training, tuning, and prediction.
+	- Proficient in Linux and its shell scripting, DevOps, O&M tool chain, and O&M ecosystem.
+Familiar with popular public cloud and container technologies and platforms.
+Extensive experience with R&D of cluster resource scheduling systems such as Yarn, Kubernetes, and Mesos
+	- Deep understanding of virtualization, container technologies, and Linux CGroup and namespace mechanisms.
+Rich design and development experience with resource scheduling
+		* ***Linux CGroup***
+	- Strong motivation to learn new technologies, excellent communication skills, and good team spirit
++ skill set:
+	- Huawei’s Open Source Technology Center in Europe is looking for a Principal Solution Architect to join us.
+In this role you will be the mind behind the architecture of our IoT device end-to-end software stack, from the edge operating system to the cloud backend interface, as well as being the architect behind the development, testing and release infrastructure.
+You will be a key influencer and go-to technical expert for our internal team and a become key mantainer in the open source projects we will contribute to.
+You will report to the Director of the Open Source Technology Center in Europe who has general management reposibility.
+When you will be in the room, business and technical requirments will find their place on a whiteboard.
+You will try it out, prototype and turn your vision into project plans.
+You will supervise the end result, provide expertise and coaching and be the first customer of your own products.
+	- If you are an expert open source software architect with experience in embedded devices operating systems, if you have a track records of open source contributions, if you have been in key open source projects mantainer roles, if you see the world as source code and think your days in sprints and jenkins tasks, we’d like to meet you!
+	- Be the architect behind Huawei’s Open Source Technology Centers IoT software stack
+	- Design architecture documents and translate business requirements and customer requirements into themes, features, that the development team can execute upon
+	- Be the role model and the key influencer who drives the open source mentality in the team
+	- Be a key maintainer in Huawei’s open source projects
+	- Participate at open source gatherings and deliver keynotes / technical talks
+	- Scout for new open source technologies and initiatives and be an innovation engine
+	- Meet with key partners and customers in order to achieve an understanding of their requirements and help build the solution to their problems
+	- Advanced computer science or engineering degree with specialties in embedded / IoT devices and extensive engagement in open source communities and industry forums, such as Linaro, Openembedded, Yocto Project, ...
+	- Extensive understanding of embedded operating system and cross-build platforms, open source, and related customer issues including Linux kernel overall architecture, GNU and CLANG compilers, operating system optimization for performance and size.
+	- Knowledge of open source projects governance such as technical advocacy teams, steering advisory boards
+	- Proficiency with CI/CD open source frameworks and tools, as well as automated testing for embedded / IoT devices the like of LAVA and Jenkins.
+	- End-to-end IoT devices software stack, from edge device to cloud backend, from device management to cybersecurity (CVEs handling, CVSS scoring, ...), from containers and orchestrators to cloud native.
+		* CVEs handling
+		* CVSS scoring
+	- Ability to partner with senior technical leaders and architects, establish influence and drive consensus
+	- Natural technical leader and influencer
+	- Excellent verbal, written and presentation skills
+	- Ability to handle ambiguity and operate autonomously
++ skill set for Identity and Access Management, IAM:
+	- Play a leading role to the development of Data Protection Architectures, Data Security, Accountability and Privacy technologies and innovative Product Features for the Cloud, Big Data, IoT and/or mobile platforms.
+	- Applied research and advanced technology development in one or more of the following topics:
+		* Dynamic authorization including extensions of Attribute-Based-Access-Control (ABAC) for IoT, mobile devices and Cloud platforms.
+		* Fusion of Bayesian Networks / Deep Learning / biometric fusion and ABAC
+		* Steganography and Steganalysis including watermarking and data tracing technology for video, image and AI models,
+	- Lead the implementation of proof of concept prototype of technology innovation
+		* Strong experience with collaborative development
+		* Strong experience with C/C++ on IoT or small devices
+		* Experience with operating systems such as Android and (embedded) Linux.
+	- Improve security engineering process as well as security by design concept
+	- Improve and apply best practices on Cloud Security Architectures from NIST, ENISA and FIDO/W3C guidance
+	- Identify innovation opportunities, elicit requirements and contribute to feature/product development roadmaps
+	- Work together with the R&D of Product teams in order to impart innovation into new products
+	- Lead or contribute to collaborative research and innovation activities with partners Huawei’s innovation ecosystem that includes R&D of top European companies and Universities.
+	- Expertise in at least one of the following technology areas
+		* Dynamic authorization including extensions of Attribute-Based-Access-Control (ABAC) for IoT, mobile devices and Cloud platforms.
+		* Fusion of Bayesian Networks / Deep Learning / biometric fusion and ABAC
+		* Steganography and Steganalysis including watermarking and data tracing technology for video, image and AI models and understanding of the impact of information hiding and steganography to AI and Machine Learning
+	- Strong development expertise in C/C++ and (ideally) Rust programming languages.
+	- Understanding of mobile and embedded device operating systems (e.g. Android and embedded Linux)
+	- Ability to combine high level architecture perspective with deep and detailed technical design/prototype work
+	- Proven successful track record of architecting, designing and implementing new data protection technology in Mobile, IoT and Public Cloud platforms in commercial R&D and/or in products, solutions, corporate standards
+	- Strong Systems and Software Design skills for example with UML/FMC is necessary
+	- Capable to analyze complex software architectures and prioritize development tasks to maximize efficiency.
+	- Able to independently design, build, and maintain efficient, reusable and secure code, and to analyze existing designs and code and identify improvements.
+	- Degree in Computer Science / Networks (ideally PhD and/or 3+ years research or advanced development)
+	- Excellent communication skills, team-work, self-motivation, self-organization and independent working.
+	- Fluent written and spoken English.
+	- Ability/interest for international travel.
 + skill set:
 	- BLAH.
 + skill set: